szaguldo-kamaz/laserdisc-kamm/IClist/README.md

 # laserdisc-kamm - IC list
-List of ICs found in LaserDisc players and related hardware (e.g. MUSE decoders)
+List of ICs found in LaserDisc players and related hardware (e.g. MUSE decoders, LD-G decoder)

 The lists were compiled by investigating the actual devices and by digging through countless pages of scientific publications and technical papers.
 If you happen have some more info or own devices not listed here (or marked with "partial"), and willing to open it up and look inside... :-), please feel free to send updates/lists/photos of device mainboards where IC markings can be identified.